Workers’ Compensation Insurance

 How does your industry impact workers' comp insurance costs?

-Depending on the industry that you work in, such as construction or cannabis, you may be required by your state to carry general liability insurance.
+Depending on the industry that you work in, such as construction or cannabis, you may also be required by your state to carry general liability insurance.
 For other businesses, such as those in real estate, insurance, or healthcare, you may need professional liability insurance (also called errors and omissions insurance) before you can get a license.

 Average workers’ comp premium for Insureon customers by industry.